tim-lupo/olliebot/README.md

 4) You will need to create an app account on https://dev.twitter.com/apps

-Sign in with your Twitter account
+> Sign in with your Twitter account

-Create a new app account
+> Create a new app account

-Modify the settings for that app account to allow read & write
+> Modify the settings for that app account to allow read & write

-Generate a new OAuth token with those permissions
+> Generate a new OAuth token with those permissions

-Update the credentials in the corresponding spaces in ollie.py
+> Update the credentials in the corresponding spaces in ollie.py
 ```
-consumer_key='',
+consumer_key='[YOUR CONSUMER KEY]',
-  consumer_secret='',
+consumer_secret='[YOUR CONSUMER SECRET]',
-  token='',
+token='[YOUR TOKEN]',
-  token_secret=''
+token_secret='[YOUR TOKEN SECRET]'
 ```

 4) Installation complete!
 Now navigate to ollie.py and run it